 Gary Shinn

-Born in Iowa, raised in Southwest Idaho, I was introduced to transparent watercolor at Boise Junior College (now BSU) where I learned a spontaneous, plein air style of painting from an instructor named Louis A. Peck.
-His West Coast style came from Rex Brandt and the California School.
-This planted seed would lay dormant for four years while at the University of Washington studying graphic design, then two years in the army and several subsequent advertising agency jobs.
+Born in Iowa, raised in Southwest Idaho, I was introduced to transparent watercolor at Boise Junior College (now BSU) where I learned a spontaneous, plein-air style of painting from an instructor named Louis A. Peck who was influenced by West Coast artist Rex Brandt and the California School.
+This planted seed would lay dormant while studying graphic design at the University of Washington, followed by two years in the military and several subsequent advertising agency jobs.
 I got my Aquarelle brush wet again in the seventies and harking back to my original classes, I worked to develop my own sensibilities with watercolor.
 Accepted into the Puget Sound Group of Northwest Painters in 1976, I was an active member for eighteen years including a term as president.
 After an extended hiatus to help run our graphic design business I'm once again painting, photographing and looking at new horizons.

 Merridy Campbell Shinn